 There is a provision in the law that allows for school involvement if the alleged incident creates a hostile environment in the school.
-A hostile environment is defined as one in which bullying causes the school environment to be permeated with intimidation, ridicule, or insult that is sufficiently severe or pervasive to alter the conditions of a student's education.
+A hostile environment is defined as one in which bullying the school causes environment to be permeated with intimidation, ridicule, or insult that is sufficiently severe or pervasive to alter the conditions of a student's education.